 In the forward-feed technique, the leading end of the cable and excess cable length are pulled out of the innerduct at an intermediate manhole and stored on the ground in a figure-eight.
 This technique can be used multiple times during a cable installation to greatly increase the distance between cable splices.

-6.3 Figure-Eight Installation
+6.3 Figure-Eight Installation Techniques

 If figure-eight techniques are used during cable installation, the cable should be handled manually and stored on the ground.
 Place the cable on tarps to prevent damage from gravel, rocks, or other abrasive surfaces.